-A diagnosis of TIDM presents many challenges for children and their families, and psychosocial care can facilitate patients adapting to their new regimen and lifestyle changes.
-Anxiety about future health, stress related to daily requirements of diabetes management, difficulties with peers, and social adjustment contribute to higher rates of depression, anxiety and eating disorders among children with TIDM than among the general population (Gallagher, 2017; Kovac et al., 1997).
-The incidence of depressive symptoms among adolescents with TIDM is as bigh as 25% (Lawrence, 2006), and the American Diabetes Association recommends routine depression screening in this population (ADA 13 Children and Adolescents: Standards of Medical Care in Diabetes, 2019).
+A diagnosis of T1DM presents many challenges for children and their families, and psychosocial care can facilitate patients adapting to their new regimen and lifestyle changes.
+Anxiety about future health, stress related to daily requirements of diabetes management, difficulties with peers, and social adjustment contribute to higher rates of depression, anxiety and eating disorders among children with T1DM than among the general population (Gallagher, 2017; Kovac et al., 1997).
+The incidence of depressive symptoms among adolescents with T1DM is as high as 25% (Lawrence, 2006), and the American Diabetes Association recommends routine depression screening in this population (ADA 13 Children and Adolescents: Standards of Medical Care in Diabetes, 2019).

-Medical management of diabetes in children with TIDM should include sychosocial assessment and follow-up as recommended by the Model of Care for All Children incl Young People with Type 1 Diabetes (O'Riordan et al., 2015), ISPAD, and the American Diabetes Association (Delamater et al., 2014; American Diabetes Association, 2014).
-The paediatine diabetes best practice tariff in the UK includes psychological assessment as 1 of 14 criterit: each patient must have an annual assessment by their MDT as to whether input to their each patient must have an annual assessment by their MDT as to whether input to their each patient must have an annual assessment by their MDT as to whether input to their each patient must have an annual assessment by their MDT as the there are a the earn, as appropriate' (Randall, 2012).
-Many children and families in Ireland to not have this support.
-A risk assessment of children with TIDM in Ireland showed that almost one-third of children are at moderate or high psychosocial risk, an effect that was not reduced over time with routine care (Hennessy et al., 2019).
-This study highlighted the need for trained clinical psychologists for children with TIDM.
-Optimising psychosocial care features that a social worker see the patient during DKA admissions and that a psychologist to provision of psychosocial care are only held in clinical notes.
+Medical management of diabetes in children with T1DM should include psychosocial assessment and follow-up as recommended by the Model of Care for All Children and Young People with Type 1 Diabetes (O'Riordan et al., 2015), ISPAD, and the American Diabetes Association (Delamater et al., 2014; American Diabetes Association, 2014).
+The paediatric diabetes best practice tariff in the UK includes psychological assessment as 1 of 14 criteria: "each patient must have an annual assessment by their MDT as to whether input to their care by a clinical psychologist is needed, and access to psychological support, which should be integral to the team, as appropriate" (Randall, 2012).
+Many children and families in Ireland do not have this support.
+A risk assessment of children with T1DM in Ireland showed that almost one-third of children are at moderate or high psychosocial risk, an effect that was not reduced over time with routine care (Hennessy et al., 2019).
+This study highlighted the need for trained clinical psychologists for children with T1DM.
+Optimising psychosocial care requires that a social worker see the patient during DKA admissions and that a psychologist review the patient within 1 year of diagnosis with T1DM (Table 9.7).
+Data for monitoring performance relating to provision of psychosocial care are only held in clinical notes.